-The RHA Board of Directors consists of between nine and fifteen members dedicated to serving your community.
+The Redwood Heights Association (RHA) Board of Directors consists of between nine and fifteen members dedicated to serving your community.

 Learn more about the people serving you.

 In 2002, when looking for a conveniently located and family-friendly neighborhood, Carla Gerardu-Low and her husband, Eric, found and moved to Redwood Heights.
 Carla is originally from Denver, Colorado.
 She has an undergraduate degree in accounting from Colorado State University and an MBA in Marketing from Brandman University.
 Today, she owns a boutique marketing consulting company focused on helping small businesses, and serves as the President of the Redwood Heights Association.
 It's her strong belief in the value of a connected community that fuels her drive to grow this organization.
 Connected communities, residents who look out for each other, are more resilient, and ultimately, happier and healthier.
 Therefore, she believes that volunteering for RHA is a great way to contribute to her local community and help keep it Oakland strong.

 A resident of Redwood Heights since 1991, Dave Dunn grew up in San Carlos and graduated from Stanford University.
 Following military service, he received an MBA from the Wharton School.
 After several years in advertising with J. Walter Thompson in New York City, he worked in marketing positions with large consumer products companies around the U.S., returning to the Bay Area to start his own Internet firm in Jack London Square.
 Active in the Oakland business community, he chaired the Oakland Convention & Visitors Bureau from 2005 – 2007.
 He now splits his time between volunteering and working on a technology start-up.